Can I Use Niacinamide After An AHA/BHA Peel?

 Can Niacinamide Be Used With Other Skincare?

-Along with AHAs and BHAs, niacinamide is an ingredient that can be used with many other popular skincare ingredients.
+Along with AHAs and BHAs, niacinamide is compatible with many other popular skincare ingredients.

-Especially other active ingredients that work to target similar issues of discoloration or uneven skin tone.
+Especially other active ingredients that target similar issues, such as discoloration or uneven skin tone.

-Niacinamide is ideal to pair with salicylic acids or retinoids, as those can be ingredients that are often aggressive on the skin and can cause irritation.
+Niacinamide is ideal to pair with salicylic acids or retinoids, as those ingredients can be aggressive on the skin and cause irritation.

-Especially with retinoids, which are known to target fine lines, wrinkles, and deeply exfoliate the skin, it can often leave the skin feeling irritated, dry, or sensitive.
+Especially with retinoids, which are known to target fine lines and wrinkles and deeply exfoliate the skin, the skin can often feel irritated, dry, or sensitive.

-Incorporating a niacinamide-focused product, like a serum, can help reduce the irritation, inflammation, or dry flakiness that could occur when beginning a new retinoid product.
+Incorporating a niacinamide-focused product, such as a serum, can help reduce irritation, inflammation, or dry flakiness that may occur when starting a new retinoid product.

-Similarly, salicylic acid works to target acne, breakouts, and clogged pores, which can also cause potential irritation.
+Similarly, salicylic acid targets acne, breakouts, and clogged pores, which can also irritate.

 Using niacinamide alongside a retinoid or salicylic acid-based product will ease your skin into using these exfoliating ingredients, without compromising the results.